 - Fuel – Before parking your car up for a long period, it’s a good idea to top up with fuel.
 Not only will this help with other measures, but a full tank doesn't attract condensation, which could cause issues if allowed to build up over time.

-- Battery maintenance – If you can, connect your car's battery to a mains-powered battery maintainer.
-If you can't, start the engine once a week and allow it to run for about 15 minutes.
+- Battery maintenance – As the government has eased the lockdown rules, it is now acceptable for you to take your car out more regularly, for essential travel.
+This includes travel to locations to exercise, visit re-opened retail establishments and other essential journeys.
+In order to be beneficial to your car’s battery, this needs to be a journey of 15 minutes or more.
+If you aren’t in a position to, or don’t want to make such a journey you can connect your car's battery to a mains-powered battery maintainer or continue to start the engine once a week and allow it to run for about 15 minutes.
 This will re-charge the battery and help keep the engine in good condition.
 It’s important to allow the engine to run for this long so the battery can charge properly.
 In the case of petrol engine cars, it also helps to prevent engines from flooding with fuel.
 Never leave your car unattended with the engine running.

 - Brakes – Sometimes when a car's parked up for a long period with the parking brake on, the brakes can seize.
 To prevent this it's good practice to release the parking brake and move the vehicle a short distance back and forth, at the same time as running the engine.
 You shouldn’t leave the parking brake off unless the vehicle is on private land with the wheels securely chocked.